 This colour/size is temporarily out of stock.
 We're making more as fast as we can.
 Give us a call for more information or order today to get in the queue.

-A new generation drivetrain cleaner brewed from 100% natural ingredients.
+New generation drivetrain cleaner brewed from 100% natural ingredients.
 Used in conjunction with a chain cleaner and Chain Brush, it quickly removes old lube, grime and built-up dirt from your chain, chain rings, derailleur and rear cluster.

 Regularly cleaning and lubing your bike's chain reduces wear and improves shifting performance.
 Worn chains are bad karma.
 They drastically increase front and rear cog wear.
 Replacement drivetrains are expensive, so looking after the business end of your bike is well worth the effort.